marco-parillo/KaOS-Notes/README.md

 * cups and pyqt5-python3 are dependencies of hplip
 * Then use HP Device Manager to add the printer.
+* FWIW, choosing the IPP listing for the device is best.

 ## Oracle VirtualBox
 ```